 We Are All ‘Makers’

-On Thursday May 4th, parents, grandparents, siblings and Priory students alike were able to experience Priory teaching and learning at its best!
+Parents, grandparents, siblings and Priory students alike were able to experience Priory teaching and learning at its best!
 The Priory Maker Faire united all classes as they came together to create, build, test, tinker and make.
 The essence of a typical Priory day was captured in a one family-friendly afternoon whereby all invited guests, family, staff, faculty and students engineered and tested first-hand some of the students’ favourite STEM challenges.

 As the guests arrived they were greeted by students who acted as leaders or teachers at various work stations.
 All in attendance were encouraged to try out programming, sewing, assembling, building, dancing and testing.
 Some of the activities included Dash the Robot Art Challenge by Kindergarten, Snowmen Assembly Line by Grade 1, A Virtual Reality Tour of the Great Barrier Reef by Grade 2, Catapult Design Challenge by Grade 3, Dance Pads using Circuits by Grade 4, Electric Motors by Grade 5, and the unveiling of The Priory App for iPhone and Android by Grade 6.
 Mme Martineau’s Grade 5 class demonstrated their ‘Creation du Site Web Les Homophones et Quiz.